EddieBranigan/Dropin-demo/README.md

 NOTE:
 When testing card verifications and transactions, keep in mind:

 “*” Transaction success is determined by the test amount you use.
-For example, when testing decline scenarios.
-“*” Verification success is determined by the test card number you use.
-For example, when testing Vault and recurring billing scenarios.
+For example, when testing decline scenarios.“*” “*” Verification success is determined by the test card number you use.
+For example, when testing Vault and recurring billing scenarios.“*”

+## Disclaimer
+This repository is for illustrative purposes only and shouldn't be used directly in a live environment.